fivesixzero/planetbash/README.md

 Q: Why a shell script?

-A: Well, I've also never done anything with the EVE API (or any API) before, so this seemed like a good place to start.
+A: Well, I've also never done anything with the EVE API (or any API) before, so this seemed like a good place to start since I have a ton of experience with shell scripting at my day job.

+Q: Are you only making a shell script?

+A: I hope not!
 Ideally I'd like to have this info displayed in a web app but that'll take some time - I really wanted to whip up a proof of concept to get this moving quickly.
 And in tne end, this turned out to be pretty neat!
-I actually use it daily to keep track of my 12 Planetary Interaction alts.
+I actually use it daily to keep track of my 12 Planetary Interaction alt characters.
 So it seemed like a good time to share.

 Q: These expiration times seem wonky.
 What gives?

-A: Since I'm new at Python I'm still learning to wrangle lists and juggle variables properly.
+A: Since I'm new to Python I'm still learning to wrangle lists and juggle variables properly.
 As soon as I figure that out the extractor expiration times are going to be more accurate!
-Right now its just pulling the expiration date of the last extractor on the last planet because, well, that was good enough for me.
+Right now its just pulling the expiration date of the last extractor on the last planet because, well, that was good enough for me to make this proof of concept work.
 But I don't like it and it'll be one of the first things I address.

 Q: What's this "Pew" thing?